 Encouraging physical health

-Therefore, as with everyone else in the population, people with schizophrenia are encouraged to adopt a healthy lifestyle - not to smoke, to take regular exercise, to eat healthily, etc.
+Therefore, as with everyone else in the population, people with schizophrenia are encouraged to adopt a healthy lifestyle.
+Advice includes:

 What is the outlook (prognosis)?